Erigeron parishii

-Erigeron parishii is a species of flowering plant in the family Asteraceae known by the common name Parish's fleabane.
+Erigeron parishii is a species of flowering plant in the family Asteraceae known by the common names Parish's daisy and Parish's fleabane.

 Distribution

 Erigeron parishii is native to San Bernardino County and Riverside County in southern California.
 It is a federally-listed threatened species losing habitat to development and the limestone mining industry on the north slope of the San Bernardino Mountains.

 Description

 Erigeron parishii is a small perennial herb reaching a maximum height of about 30 cm.
 The taproot can penetrate the carbonate soils to a depth of 50 cm.
 Its stem and foliage are covered in silvery-white hairs and most of the leaves are basal and measure 3 to 6 cm long.

 The erect stems have inflorescences of one to ten flower heads, each between one and two centimeters (0.4-0.8 inches) wide.
 The flower head has a center of golden yellow disc florets and a fringe of up to 55 lavender, pink, or white ray florets.